NOAA-ORR-ERD/WebGnomeClient/WebGNOMEStack.rst

 You will need to download the source (or clone the repo) for all components to the machine you want to run it on.

-The entire stack is developed, tested, and should run on Windows, OS-X and linux Systems.
+The entire stack is developed, tested, and should run on Windows, OS-X and Linux Systems.

 Server Side